 That being said, now you need to spread the piece of dough with a rolling pin on a lightly floured work surface, as you see in VIDEO TUTORIAL.
 As the dough thins becoming a pastry, you have to turn on itself in order to spread it evenly.
 You can choose how thin you want to pull the dough is according to your taste, both to the type of ravioli that you want to achieve.

-For a RAVIOLI STUFFED POTATOES AND CHEESE, maybe seasoned with a robust pork ragout, the dough is stretched thicker, for a RAVIOLI RICOTTA some’ not seen the delicate flavor of the ricotta and a RAVIOLO GOURMET, perhaps with a liquid filling, need to roll out the dough very thin.
+For a RAVIOLI STUFFED POTATOES AND CHEESE, maybe seasoned with a robust pork ragout, the dough is stretched thicker, for a RAVIOLI RICOTTA some’ less seen the delicate taste of ricotta and for a gourmet raviolo, perhaps with a liquid filling, need to roll out the dough very thin.
 If you use the sheeter (the so-called 'duck grandmother') you can opt for numbers ranging from 6 (more often) al 9 (very thin).

 The simplest form of homemade ravioli